-In December 2019, a novel strain of corona virus (COVID-19) was reported to have surfaced in China.
-The World Health Organization has declared the outbreak as a 'public health emergency of international concern.'
-COVID-19 started to become widespread in the Philippines in early March 2020 causing the government to declare the country in a state of public health emergency followed by implementation of enhanced quarantine and social distancing measures and restrictions within the Luzon area with other cities and provinces in the country enacting similar measures thereafter.
+In December 2019, a novel strain of coronavirus disease 2019 (COVID-19) was reported to have surfaced in China.
+The World Health Organization has declared the outbreak as a 'public health emergency of international concern'.
+COVID-19 started to become widespread in the Philippines in early March 2020 causing the government to declare the country in a state of public health emergency followed by implementation of enhanced community quarantine (ECQ) and social distancing measures and restrictions within the Luzon area with other cities and provinces in the country enacting similar measures thereafter.
 This resulted in a wide-ranging business suspension - disrupting the supply chains, affecting production and sales across a range of industries, and weakening the stock market.